Godtide/nftscript/README.md

 # Welcome to NftScript

-A simple cmd script to Mint and transfer NFT's on-chain, feel free to contribute to this repo with new ideas.
+-This is a simple proof of concept cmd script to Mint and transfer NFT's on-chain, feel free to contribute to this repo with new ideas.